datadrivenconstruction/Checking-the-quality-of-Revit-and-IFC-projects/README.md

 2. You need to get the data from the project as a CSV or XLSX Excel table.
 To export Revit or IFC format into tables, you can use any solution you work with:

 > 👨‍💻 **Manual extraction of tables:**
-Revit & Dynamo, Revit & Schedule, Revit & ODBC, pyRevit, Forge, SimpleBIM, Desite, IfcOpenShell, IFCjs and others
+Revit & Dynamo, Revit & Schedule, Revit & DDCC, pyRevit, Forge, SimpleBIM, Desite, IfcOpenShell, IFCjs and others
 > ⚙️ **Automatic and batch table retrieval: using noBIM Lite converters** (Revit 2018, Revit 2019, Revit 2020, Revit 2021, IFC2X3, IFC4X1, IFC4X, IFC4 – IFC4.3), noBIM Full converters (Revit 2015, Revit 2016, Revit 2017, Revit 2018, Revit 2019, Revit 2020, Revit 2021, Revit 2022, Revit 2023, IFC2X3, IFC4X1, IFC4X, IFC4 – IFC4.3)

 ![](https://DataDrivenConstruction.io/wp-content/uploads/2023/02/github.com-DataDrivenConstruction-5.gif)